-For more than a century, The GW Hatchet has provided the first draft of the George Washington University’s history.
+For more than a century, The GW Hatchet has provided the first draft of GW’s history.
 It has also served as a home away from home for countless journalists and business students, for whom The Hatchet was as much a part of their social and emotional connection to GW as it was a place of education and professional development.

-After becoming a non-profit corporation independent of university in 1993, The Hatchet is ready to take the final step towards complete independence—a home of its own.
-The newspaper currently rents a small, crowded, woefully inadequate townhouse from the university, which has been a good and fair landlord, but to be truly independent, The Hatchet needs to eliminate the last major financial tie it has to GW.
-The Hatchet needs a facility that reflects the realities of publishing today while offering opportunities for students to embrace whatever the future of media may hold.
+About two decades after becoming a non-profit corporation independent of the University in 1993, The Hatchet took the final step toward complete independence – finding a home of its own.
+The newspaper once rented a small, crowded, woefully inadequate townhouse from the University, which had been a good and fair landlord, but to be truly independent, The Hatchet needed to eliminate the last major financial tie it had to GW.
+The Hatchet needed a facility that reflected the realities of publishing today while offering opportunities for students to embrace whatever the future of media might hold.

 You can help.